c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-You can use the default message created by **git commit**.
-The new **--amend** flag tell Git to **replace** the existing commit with the staged snapshot instead of creating a new one.
+You can use the default message created by git commit.
+The new --amend flag tell Git to replace the existing commit with the staged snapshot instead of creating a new one.
 This is also very useful for existing premature commits that often occur during normal development.

 # 	* [Continue the Interactive Rebase](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

 Remember that we are in the middle of a rebase, and Git still has one more commit that it needs to re-play.
-Tell Git that we are ready to move on with the **continue** flag:
+Tell Git that we are ready to move on with the continue flag:

 ```console
 $ git rebase --continue